-UPCI is the host institution to three National Cancer Institute (NCI)-designated Specialized Programs of Research Excellence (SPOREs).
+UPCI is the host institution to several National Cancer Institute (NCI)–designated Specialized Programs of Research Excellence (SPOREs).
 These interdisciplinary programs promote collaborations between basic scientists and clinicians, with an emphasis on rapidly translating research findings into novel approaches for preventing, diagnosing, and treating cancer.
 Learn more on the NCI website.

 Head and Neck Cancer SPORE